-16.2 BRAKE SETTING
+BRAKE SETTING

-Before the first flight the pilot/ dealer has to inflate the glider, check and adjust the brake line length to his or her preference.
+Before the first flight the pilot / dealer has to inflate the glider in the flight configuration, on the intended frame, to check and if needed, adjust the brake line length as required.
 It is important that the brakes are not set too short.
-If the glider is above your head the brakes should not be pulling the trailing edge down as this means that the brakes are too short.
-A good setting is to have about 10 cm of slack in the brake from the brake guide on the riser to the activation point of the brakes (See Diagram 16-1 below).
+If the glider is above your head the brakes should have about 10 cm of free travel in the brake from the brake guide on the riser to the activation point of the brakes (See Diagram).
 If the pilot changes the type of paramotor, please check the brakes again to ensure that the brakes are not too short.